 The meeting also saw decisions regarding the cooperation strategy in the chemical industry and the primary plan of actions to implement it as well as the cooperation strategy in the field of tackling cancer made.

 "Particular attention was paid to intensifying cooperation in economy, industry, energy, innovation and public health.
-A protocol between the parties to the Free Trade Agreement was adopted," Kyrgyz Prime Minister Sooronbai Zheenbekov said summing up the results of the meeting.
+A protocol between the parties to the Free Trade Agreement was adopted," Kyrgyz Prime Minister Sooronbai Jeenbekov said summing up the results of the meeting.

 Documents aimed at expanding humanitarian cooperation were signed as well.